Sharpiro/go-slip-0039/README.md

 # Go-SLIP-0039

-This is an implementation of the [SLIP-0039](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) for Shamir's Secret Sharing.
-This repo is a work in progress, and neither the SLIP nor this codebase is certified for use at this time.
+This is an **out-of-date** implementation of SLIP-0039 for Shamir's Secret Sharing.
+For up to date implementations see the official [SLIP page](https://github.com/satoshilabs/slips/blob/master/slip-0039.md#reference-implementation).

 ## Installation